 The Faculty of Kinesiology and Physical Education offers a wide range of student support services to help you make the most of your university experience - inside and outside the classroom.
 Key supports are listed below.

-Academic advising is delivered by KPE's Student Advisor via online group advising and one-on-one private academic advising appointments via phone or MS Teams.
+Academic advising is delivered by KPE's Student Advisor via in-person, phone or virtual with one-on-one private academic advising appointments and group sessions.
 Review the information below for details about these support services.

 - GPA and Academic Status